Jaguars: Kings of the jungle, balancing the Amazon's rich biodiversity

 Today, their primary stronghold is the Amazon Basin, though smaller populations persist throughout Central America.
 These elusive cats thrive in tropical rainforests, moving like shadows among the trees, hunting for prey.

-Jaguars are the iconic species of the Pantanal Flooded Grasslands & Dry Forests Bioregion (NT12).
+Jaguars are the iconic species of the Pantanal Flooded Grasslands & Dry Forests Bioregion (NT12), located in the Brazil Cerrado & Atlantic Coast subrealm of Southern America.

 Size, weight, and the rare black panther